Adding a Pocket Door to Save Space

 Adding a pocket door to save space in the home can create about ten additional feet of usable space in a room.
 Pocket doors slide into the wall and disappear completely from view.
 There are double sliding doors that meet in the middle and one-sided sliding doors that meet the wall along with the door frame when closed.
 Pocket doors are easiest to install during the new construction phase but can be added to existing walls with the proper planning and tools.

 What Is In the Wall?

-Pocket doors are a time-honored, space saving design that continue to gain in popularity.
+Pocket doors are a time-honored, space-saving design that continues to gain in popularity.
 Although many homeowners have only traditional swinging doors, the need for more space is leading some to explore the option of installing their own pocket doors.
 Doors leading from the master bedroom to a closet or master bath are good starting places for experimenting with pocket door installation.
-The walls are usually wire free, non-load bearing and easy to cut into.
-Remember to purchase the best frame available and take the time to investigate the walls, measure, re-measure and make sure everything is level when adding a pocket door to save space.
+The walls are usually wire-free, non-load bearing, and easy to cut into.
+Remember to purchase the best frame available and take the time to investigate the walls, measure, re-measure, and make sure everything is level when adding a pocket door to save space.